The Care of External Fixation Devices

 One way of looking at pin site wound care is to think of a stab wound: a stab wound can’t heal if the knife is still in the wound.
 The healing of the site is prevented by the presence of the pin, therefore, wound care revolves around keeping those sites clean and free from infection (Davies et al. 2005).

-There are many individual factors that may also increase the risk of the individual developing a pin site infection.
+There are many individual factors that may also increase the risk of the patient developing a pin site infection.
 These include the patient's age, any pre-existing medical conditions, the reason why they need the external fixation device, and the duration the device is needed for.

 A study also found that weather can have an impact on pin site infections, with the rate of infections higher during the warmer seasons (Kao et al. 2015).